apache/arrow/docs/source/format/DissociatedIPC.rst

 .. glossary::

    IPC Metadata
-       The flatbuffer message bytes that encompass the header of an Arrow IPC message
+       The Flatbuffers message bytes that encompass the header of an Arrow IPC message

    Tag
-       A ``uint64`` value used as an ID for a message.
+       A little-endian ``uint64`` value used as an ID for a message.
 Specific bits can be masked to allow identifying messages by only a portion of the tag, leaving the rest of the bits to be used for control flow or other message metadata.

    Sequence Number
        A little-endian, 4-byte unsigned integer starting at 0 for a stream, indicating